-The following disclosures relate to actions taken by the Board of Directors of the Company (the "Board"), the Compensation Committee of the Board and the Board of Directors of Safety Insurance Company and would otherwise have been filed during the first fiscal quarter of 2023 on a Form 8-K.
+The following disclosures relate to actions taken by the Board of Directors of the Company (the "Board"), the Compensation Committee of the Board and the Board of Directors of Safety Insurance Company and would otherwise have been filed during the first fiscal quarter of 2024 on a Form 8-K.

-- On February 22, 2023, the Compensation Committee of the Board approved the 2022 annual executive cash bonus pool in the total amount of \$1,424 pursuant to the Annual Performance Incentive Plan.
-Of the total pool, the following amounts were allocated to the Company's CEO and Named Executive Officers: George M. Murphy, \$474; Christopher T. Whitford, \$153; James D. Berry, \$174; Stephen A. Varga, \$142; and Paul J. Narciso, \$136. - On February 22, 2023, the Compensation Committee of the Board approved executive long-term incentive awards to certain members of senior management pursuant to our 2018 Amended Long-Term Incentive Plan.
-The long-term incentive awards were granted in a total amount of \$3,350 in the form of restricted stock, to be effective on and given a fair value of the closing price of our common stock on February 22, 2023.
-Of the total award, 45% vests in three annual installments of 30% on February 22, 2024, 30% on February 22, 2025, and 40% on February 22, 2026 and were allocated to the Company's Named Executive Officers as follows: George M. Murphy, \$450 worth of restricted stock; Christopher T. Whitford, \$169 worth of restricted stock; James D. Berry, \$158 worth of restricted stock; Stephen A. Varga, \$180 worth of restricted stock; and Paul J. Narciso, \$180 worth of restricted stock.
-Of the total award, 55% vests over a three-year performance period commencing on January 1, 2023 and ending on December 31, 2025.
-Vesting of these shares is dependent upon the attainment of pre-established performance objectives and were allocated to the Named Executive Officers as follows: George M. Murphy \$550 worth of restricted stock; Christopher T. Whitford, \$206 worth of restricted stock; James D. Berry, \$192 worth of restricted stock; Stephen A. Varga, \$220 worth of restricted stock; and Paul J. Narciso, \$220 worth of restricted stock. - Upon recommendation from the Compensation Committee, on February 22, 2023, the Board approved executive deferred compensation awards pursuant to the Executive Incentive Compensation Plan in the total amount of \$1,365.
-Of the total award, the following amounts were allocated to the Company's CEO and Named Executive Officers: George M. Murphy, \$418; Christopher T. Whitford, \$148; James D. Berry, \$178; Stephen A. Varga, \$141; and Paul J. Narciso, \$139.
+• On February 27, 2024, the Compensation Committee of the Board approved executive long-term incentive awards to certain members of senior management pursuant to the Amended 2018 Plan.
+The long-term incentive awards were granted in a total amount of \$3,000 in the form of restricted stock, to be effective on and given a fair value of the closing price of our common stock on February 27, 2024.
+Of the total award, 45% vests in three annual installments of 30% on February 27, 2025, 30% on February 27, 2026, and 40% on February 27, 2028 and were allocated to the Company's Named Executive Officers as follows: George M. Murphy, \$495 worth of restricted stock; Christopher T. Whitford, \$180 worth of restricted stock; Stephen A. Varga, \$191 worth of restricted stock; and Paul J. Narciso, \$169 worth of restricted stock.
+Of the total award, 55% vests over a three-year performance period commencing on January 1, 2024 and ending on December 31, 2026.
+Vesting of these shares is dependent upon the attainment of pre-established performance objectives and were allocated to the Named Executive Officers as follows: George M. Murphy \$605 worth of restricted stock; Christopher T. Whitford, \$220 worth of restricted stock; Stephen A. Varga, \$234 worth of restricted stock; and Paul J. Narciso, \$206 worth of restricted stock.